scraggo/scraggo.github.io/_posts/2019-07-02-prepare-for-initial-screens.md

 - \*Some of my phone screen experiences\*
 - Words of motivation: keep going despite the "mistakes"

 There are a lot of potentially difficult things to navigate during phone screens.
 Oftentimes, you don't know a whole lot about the company and/or the company doesn't know much about you.
-You might get nervous - your voice starts quivering.
-You hear that and it makes you even more nervous!
+In all likelihood you'll be nervous.
+Your voice might start quivering...you'll hear that and it'll make you even more nervous!
 Many times the interviewer will have a "cold" sounding voice and won't give you much feedback on your responses.
 These things are all perfectly normal.
 Being prepared is key.

 ## What to prepare